Lewis Dunk: 2012–2014: Depletion in playing opportunities and Bristol City loan

-First team breakthrough
+2014–2015: First-team renaissance

-On 25 July 2014, Dunk signed a new four-year contract with Brighton, which kept him at the club until the end of the 2017–18 season.
-He scored his first goal for Brighton in the club's first match of the 2014–15 season, a 2–0 win over Cheltenham Town in the EFL Cup, which marked new boss Sami Hyypiä's first win at the club.
+On 25 July 2014, Dunk signed a new four-year contract with Brighton, which contracted him to the club until June 2018.
+He scored his first goal for Brighton in the club's first match of the 2014–15 season, a 2–0 win over Cheltenham Town in the League Cup, which marked new manager Sami Hyypiä's first win at the club.
 Two weeks later, on 30 August 2014, Dunk scored a brace, in a 2–2 draw against Charlton Athletic.
-He then helped Brighton keep three consecutive clean sheets between 20 September 2014 and 27 September 2014.
+He then helped Brighton keep three consecutive clean sheets between 20 September and 27 September 2014.
 Dunk then added two more goals throughout October, scoring against Watford and Huddersfield Town.
-After serving a one-match suspension, he returned to the starting line–up, appointed as captain, in a 2–1 loss against Fulham on 29 November 2014.
+After serving a one-match suspension, he returned to the starting line-up, appointed as captain, in a 2–1 loss against Fulham on 29 November 2014.
 Dunk then captained the side for the next five matches for the rest of 2014.
 He again helped Brighton keep three consecutive clean sheets between 29 December 2014 and 10 January 2015, against Fulham, Brentford (where he scored) and Charlton Athletic.
 In another match against Brentford, Dunk was sent off for a second bookable offence, as they lost 1–0.
 Two weeks later, on 7 February 2015, he scored his seventh goal of the season, in a 3–2 loss against Nottingham Forest.
-After serving a two-match suspension, he again captained Brighton in three consecutive matches between 6 April 2015 and 14 April 2015.
+After serving a two-match suspension, he again captained Brighton in three consecutive matches between 6 April and 14 April 2015.
 Dunk made his 100th appearance for the club, in a 2–0 loss against Watford on 25 April 2015.
-Throughout the 2014–15 season, Dunk quickly became a first team regular, playing in the centre–back position.
-In the 2014–15 season, Dunk made 44 appearances and scored seven goals, making him Brighton's top scorer in all competitions for the season.
+Throughout the 2014–15 season, Dunk quickly became a first-team regular, playing in the centre-back position.
+In the 2014–15 season, Dunk made 44 appearances and scored seven goals, making him Brighton's top scorer for the season.